IbrahimAKMohamed/IbrahimAKMohamed/README.md

 ## Introduction
 My journey into the world of technology began during my early school years, where I first encountered programming by discovering the inspect element tool - Playing with Text.
 Since then, my fascination with software development has only grown stronger, leading me to pursue various self-taught projects and formal education opportunities.

+## Projects

+## Anything Recruitment™
+-Description: Designed and developed a comprehensive website for Anything Recruitment™, a recruitment agency based in Coventry.
+- Features:
+-    Custom logo incorporated in the NavBar and Footer
+-    Designed and implemented a custom favicon
+-    Unique logo and color scheme
+-    Configured hosting and custom domain name (published at anythingrecruitment.uk)

 <!--